sepsis-omics/tutorials/docs/modules/snippy/index.md

 - A new file will be created, called <fn>JBrowse on data XX and data XX - Complete</fn>.
 Click on the eye icon next to the file name.
 The JBrowse window will appear in the centre Galaxy panel.

-- On the left, tick boxes display the tracks
+- On the left, tick boxes to display the tracks

 - Use the minus button to zoom out to see:
     - sequence reads and their coverage (the grey graph)